 - Kitchen towels: Wrap some kitchen towels around the knives or the glassware you’re packing in the kitchen box to protect them.
 The towels can then double as potholders in your new kitchen.

 - Paper towels: Paper towels can serve as napkins, help do cleanup, and in general will be useful around the house.

 - Remember that you’ll need things to eat with and off of, so don’t forget a set of plates, bowls, knives, forks, and spoons for each person.

 This is a great time to use up paper or plastic goods you have left over from a party or gathering.
 Since they’re disposable, they’ll make your life just a tad easier while you get settled, and who cares if they say “Happy Birthday” on them?
 Another good option is plastic picnicware or children’s stuff — they’re durable and lightweight!

 - Wine and/or bottle opener: It’s a lot harder to reward yourself with a cold beer or a glass of wine at the end of moving day if you can’t open it.

 - Glasses: Go for ones that are lightweight and tempered so they survive the move; heatproof is even better if you want to be able to drink hot beverages out of them.
 If you have paper or plastic cups hanging around, bring those instead!

-- Coffee or morning beverage essentials: It's much easier to face the first morning in a new place if you can have a proper cup of coffee or tea.
-Since you probably don't want to set up your fancy espresso machine bleary-eyed, pack a small coffee maker or French press instead, make sure you pack the actual coffee or tea, and if you have room, throw in your favorite mug so you have something familiar to greet you in the kitchen.
+- Coffee or morning beverage essentials: You’ll be happier facing the first morning in a new place if you can have a proper cup of coffee or tea.
+Since you probably don’t want to set up your fancy espresso machine bleary-eyed, pack a small coffee maker or French press instead, make sure you pack the actual coffee or tea, and if you have room, throw in your favorite mug so you have something familiar to greet you in the kitchen.

 Hopefully these things will make the big move just a tad less stressful, knowing you can churn out some basic meals and not be scrambling to look for cookware and gadgets.